mitin001/blog/2026/01/06/modern-operating-systems.md

 * "The use of redundant information that has no actual value is common in Windows."
 * "Having multiple calls that do almost the same thing is characteristic of Windows."
 * On Chromebooks: "A system that runs a full Linux stack, and a Chrome browser, is not exactly anorexic."
 * "Four strategies are used for dealing with deadlocks.
 1. Just ignore the problem.
-Maybe if you ignore it, it will ignore you."
+Maybe if you ignore it, it will ignore you. ...
+The simplest approach is the ostrich algorithm: stick your head in the sand and pretend there is no problem."

 # Next